-- Mance Rayder, captured after the Battle of Castle Black and allegedly burned at the stake by Stannis Baratheon.
+- Mance Rayder, captured after the battle beneath the Wall and allegedly burned at the stake by Stannis Baratheon.

-- Craster, held a keep near the Wall and gave begrudging aid to rangers.
-Murdered along with Lord Commander Jeor Mormont by rangers after the Battle of the Fist of the First Men.
+- Craster, who lived in a keep near the Wall and gave begrudging aid to rangers of the Night's Watch.
+Murdered by some of his guests during the mutiny at Craster's Keep.

 - Dalla, wife of Mance Rayder.
-Died in childbirth during the Battle of Castle Black.
+Died in childbirth during the battle beneath the Wall.

 - The Lord of Bones, mocked by rangers (and some free folk) as "Rattleshirt", a sadistic raider who wears armor made of bone.
-Captured after the Battle of Castle Black.
+Captured after the attack on Castle Black.

 - Orell, a raider and skinchanger.
 He was killed by Jon Snow while his mind inhabited an eagle.
 A part of his consciousness became permanently trapped in the eagle, causing it to hate Jon Snow.